Talia Malchin • Senior Brand Designer Designing systems, Brand identities, & Digital Creative.

 Catalog Design

-Every season, I collaborated with Jonathan himself, leadership, and the Brand Creative Director to put together a totally customized product catalog exhibiting new, bestselling, and all-time favorite pieces.
-These 70+ page catalogs go out to over 500,000 existing and prospective customers quarterly with an additional holiday drop.
+Every season, I collaborated with Jonathan himself, leadership, and the Brand Creative Director to produce a fully custom product catalog featuring new, bestselling, and signature pieces.
+These 70+ page catalogs reach over 500,000 customers quarterly, plus an additional holiday drop—each edition building on the editorial structure and production learnings of the last.

 Catalog spread 1